FranciscoBrito13/ScalableCloudProgramming-Co-Purchase-Analysis-with-Apache-Spark/README.md

 # ScalableCloudProgramming-Co-Purchase-Analysis-with-Apache-Spark
 This project was developed as part of the Scalable and Cloud Programming course and implements a distributed system to perform co-purchase analysis using Scala and Apache Spark.

 The objective is to process a dataset of supermarket orders and calculate how often each pair of products appears together in the same order.
-This analysis is widely used in recommendation systems, retail analytics, and market basket analysis.

 # Dataset